kolessios/insource-legacy/README.md

 *Some of these features may be incomplete or have problems in the current version.*

 - **Bots:**
 An A.I. for the creation of Bots.
-(Players controlled by the computer)
+(Players controlled by the computer).

+*If you are only interested in the Bots system and want to incorporate them in your own engine modification or in [Source SDK 2013](https://developer.valvesoftware.com/wiki/Source_SDK_2013) look at this [repository](https://github.com/WootsMX/sourcebots).*
 - **Director:**
 An A.I. for creating NPCs/Bots on the map depending on multiple variables such as players status.
 (Inspired by the [Director](https://youtu.be/WbHMxo11HcU) of the saga Left 4 Dead)
 - **Channel Sound System:**